doctorfree/MusicPlayerPlus/README.md

     * Download albums in your Bandcamp collections with `mppinit bandcamp`
     * Download favorites in your Soundcloud account with `mppinit soundcloud`
     * Perform these steps with the command `mppinit import`
-        * Convert WAV/M4A format files to MP3 format with the command `mpplus -F`
+        * Convert WAV format files to MP3 format with the command `mpplus -F`
         * Import your music library into Beets with the command `mpplus -I`
     * Perform these steps with the command `mppinit metadata`
         * Remove duplicate tracks with the command `beet duplicates -d`